 Globalization has emerged as one of the most talked about concepts in the contemporary world.
 This course takes globalization as the master trend leading to profound changes in social life everywhere and will examine its multi-faceted manifestations in economic, political and cultural dimensions.
 Guided by the sociology of development, this course will seek to develop a broad interdisciplinary approach to the academic debates over globalization.
 Particular attention will also be paid to the challenges that globalization poses on human development and the responses that the global community has fashioned to tackle these challenges.

 Social Problems and Inequalities (3 units)

 Seemingly citizens of the modern society live with increasing affluence and liberty.
 Yet lurking behind prosperity and development is the widening of regional and social inequalities, the persistence of social exclusion and discrimination, the emergence of new forms of crime and deviance, and the escalation of violence intertwined with advanced technology and fundamentalism.
-Using insights from a variety of sociological theories, including the Foucaultian, Marxist, Feminist, and Post-Colonial perspectives, this course engages students to the sociological debates about the meanings, patterns, causes, and consequences of these issues, and their impact on our sense of being and identity.
+Using insights from a variety of sociological theories, including the Foucaultian, Marxist, Feminist, and Postmodern perspectives, this course engages students to the sociological debates about the meanings, patterns, causes, and consequences of these issues, and their impact on the sense of being and identity.

 Issues in Education and Society (3 units)